1st Maine Cavalry Regiment: Casualties

-This Regiment lost greatest number killed in action of any Cavalry Regiment in the entire army: 15 Officers and 159 Enlisted men killed and mortally wounded; 3 Officers and 341 Enlisted men died of disease, a total of 518 The regiment also suffered 447 men wounded and 612 (246 having been 1st DC Cavalry prior to their absorption into the 1st Maine) were captured by rebel forces, of which 165 died of disease in prison.
+This regiment had the greatest number killed in action of any cavalry regiment in the entire army: 15 officers and 159 enlisted men were killed and mortally wounded; 3 officers and 341 enlisted men died of disease, a total of 518.
+The regiment also suffered 447 men wounded, and 612 (246 having been 1st DC Cavalry prior to their absorption into the 1st Maine) were captured by rebel forces, of whom 165 died of disease in prison.

-Armament/Equipment/Uniform
+Armament, equipment, and uniform

 Armament

 Troopers in the 1st Maine were initially armed only with a Model 1860 Light Cavalry Saber and two Colt .44 "Army" pistols or Colt .36 "Navy" pistols.
 Some of the officers and senior NCOs received the Model 1840 Cavalry Saber.
 They were also issued ten Sharps Carbines per company.
 They continued with this as standard armament, although a few officers and men privately purchased Burnside, Merrill, Sharps, and Smith carbines.
 (Note: Many individuals in the regiment privately purchased a third revolver in the Army (.44) caliber.
-If they could not obtain a Colt, they bought a Remington Model 1858, a Colt Model 1848, or a Colt Walker M1847 revolver) In February 1863, the 1st and the rest of the 1st Brigade of the 3rd Division of the Army of the Potomac's Cavalry Corps were completely armed with carbines (while retaining sabers and their brace of pistols.
+If they could not obtain a Colt, they bought a Remington Model 1858, a Colt Model 1848, or a Colt Walker M1847 revolver) In February 1863, the 1st and the rest of the 1st Brigade of the 3rd Division of the Army of the Potomac's Cavalry Corps were completely armed with carbines (while retaining sabers and their brace of pistols).
 The 1st drew single-shot Burnside breech-loading carbines that used a metallic cartridge which, as stated above, they found to be an asset when fording waterway.
 (Note: The Sharps carbines used a coated linen cartridge with a paper base which was sheared open with the closing action of the breech.
 They were issued in small waterproof ten round boxes.
 While the linen cartridges were more water resistant than paper cartridges, the linen and the powder inside could still get wet and unusable with immersion.
 This remained a problem until Sharps began using copper and brass cartridges; copper being the more common as it was cheaper.
 The Burnside cartridge was a conical brass cartridge with a tiny hole in the base for the flame from the separate musket cap to reach the powder.
 The brass could also be reloaded many times in the field with no complicated tools.
 Even though the Burnside cartridge was not waterproof like the later Spencers, it was still a further improvement.)
 A handful of individuals kept their Sharps if they were modified to accept metal cartridges, or if they were the newer models that used metallic cartridges.
 On September 10, 1864, all Burnside and Sharps carbines were turned in and the regiment was issued new Spencer carbines.
 The men from the 1st DC Cavalry had brought enough Henrys with them when they joined to arm four companies in one battalion.
 From that point to the end of hostilities one battalion was armed with sixteen-shot Henry rifles and two battalions were armed with seven-shot Spencers.
 The regiment reported the following surveys: